- To our elected representatives

 Human beings have ears, yet we do not hear the warnings shouted from the environment all around.
 Noise is tolerated and we even have a new unit for its measure—the PNdb.
 The standard-makers took the noise equivalent of a four engine jet transport on take-off as the maximum sound level which a human being can tolerate and now consider any noise of less intensity even more tolerable even though there is ample evidence that continued random awakenings can produce transient psychoses.

-There is a legend that appears in the folk history of all cultures about a young man who made a pact with Death in which Death agreed to give him 3 warnings before he finally took the man.
+There is a legend in the folk history of almost all cultures about a young man who made a pact with Death in which Death agreed to give him 3 warnings before he finally took the man.
 After many years, as the man lay dying, he demanded Death honor the bargain and give warning.
 Death told him that he had honored the bargain, but the man never heard the warnings hidden in the miraculous recovery, the narrow escape, and the passage of time.

 We have been warned.
 We have been given a rare choice as the result of our attempt as a species to act as Lord and Master of the environment rather than conservatively manage its limited natural resources.
 We can either drown in our own sewage, die buried under our own garbage, choke to death on air we cannot breath, or be driven to homicide and suicide by the noise around us.